Maximilian Krah: Voice of Europe

 According to the Czech counter-intelligence service (BIS), both Krah and his close associate Petr Bystron broadcast pro-Kremlin narratives through the Prague-based "Voice of Europe" platform to support politicians that are aligned with Moscow's interests and receive financial support as well.
-"Voice of Europe" allegedly is closely associated with Viktor Medvedchuk, who, as a show of solidarity, met with both Krah and Bystron in Kyiv during autumn 2021 which was only a few months before Russia invaded Ukraine.
+"Voice of Europe" allegedly is closely associated with Viktor Medvedchuk, who, as a show of solidarity, met with both Krah and Bystron in Kyiv during autumn 2021, only a few months before Russia invaded Ukraine.
 Both Medvedchuk and his close ally Oleh Voloshyn strongly oppose Volodymyr Zelensky.

 Employing a Chinese spy

 At the end of April 2024, the German Public Prosecutor General had Krah's parliamentary employee Jian Guo arrested by the German police and his home in Dresden and his apartment in Brussels has been searched.
 Guo is said to work for the Chinese secret service MSS; the German public prosecutor's office said about Guo: "the accused repeatedly passed on information about negotiations and decisions in the European Parliament to his intelligence service client."
 He is also said to have been in Chinese dissident circles and to have spied on the Chinese democratic opposition in Germany.
 Krah brought Guo into his team in Brussels as an assistant in 2019 after he was elected to the European Parliament.
 In November 2019, Krah undertook a trip to China together with Jian G. The costs of accommodation in luxury hotels were covered by Chinese municipal administrations.
-After returning, Krah sent a letter to the AfD parliamentary group in which he complained about their tough stance toward the Chinese technology company Huawei.Krah's China trip to Huawei Research center.
+After returning, Krah sent a letter to the AfD parliamentary group in which he complained about their tough stance toward the Chinese technology company Huawei.
+Krah's China trip to Huawei Research center.

 The EU Parliament has suspended Guo from duty.
 "Following the decision of the German judicial authorities to arrest a person currently working as an accredited assistant (APA) in the European Parliament, and given the seriousness of the revelations, Parliament has suspended the person in question with immediate effect," the parliament said.

 On 7 May 2024, authorities searched the European parliament office of Krah in Brussels on behalf of Germany's Public Prosecutor General.
 According to German media, the public prosecutor's office is investigating the suspicion that Krah, his law firm and his parliamentary office were financially supported by Guo over a long period of time with high five-figure sums – and whether this money may have come from the Chinese secret service.